File Your FAFSA Early!

 The FAFSA will ask for data from your federal income tax return.
 The easiest way to complete your FAFSA with accurate tax information is by using the FAFSA IRS Data Retrieval Tool when filing your FAFSA online.
 If you have not filed your tax return, you can still file the FAFSA but you must provide estimated income tax data.
 Once you have filed your tax return, you can use the FAFSA IRS Data Retrieval Tool to enter your correct tax information!
 If you or your family has unusual circumstances (such as loss employment or extraordinary expenses), submit your FAFSA with the data requested, then contact Raider Connect for additional information or visit our FAFSA Adjustment page or Cost of Attendance Adjustment page.

-Sign Electronically with a Federal Student Aid PIN!
+Sign Electronically with a FSA ID!

 Keep Copies for Your Records!